 On-premise software is installed and runs on the customer’s devices or is hosted by a third party under a separate contract between the customer and that third party.
 A cloud-based service involves software that’s physically hosted on the software entity’s systems (or hosted by the software entity’s cloud-computing vendor) and accessed by the customer over the internet.

-This Technology Alert addresses these hybrid solutions and the factors to consider for identifying the performance obligations when accounting for cloud-based services.
+This Technology Spotlight addresses these hybrid solutions and the factors to consider for identifying the performance obligations when accounting for cloud-based services.

 Blend-and-extend modifications related to a cloud-based or hosted software arrangement